Lithuania women's national basketball team: History

 At EuroBasket Women 2011, the Lithuanians showed signs of hope again, reaching the knockout stage, however there they were eliminated by the French national team 58–66 and took 7th place.
 Because of that, Lithuania lost all the possibilities to qualify into the 2012 Summer Olympics, held in London.
 To this day, Lithuania women's national basketball team never participated in the Olympic Games, despite the several appearances in the World championships and successful European championships.

 Tough times returned to the Lithuanian squad at EuroBasket Women 2013 where they took only 14th place and were unable to participate in the 2014 FIBA Women's World Cup, held in Turkey.
 By far, it is the worst performance for the national team.

 Lithuania's national team qualified to EuroBasket Women 2015, which was held on 11–28 June in Hungary and Romania, after defeating Great Britain 70–63.
 The team's main aim was to qualify for the 2016 Summer Olympics.
 They began the journey successfully by taking the 2nd place in the second stage, though in the quarterfinal they were defeated by Belarus 66–68.
 Lithuania then lost two more matches while playing for 5th-8th place and finished only 8th.
 That result eliminated the dream of the Lithuania women's national team from competing at the Olympics once again.

+Lithuania's national team is now expecting for a potential qualification for the 2028 Summer Olympics after a big boost by being awarded as one of the co-hosts for the EuroBasket Women 2027 alongside Belgium, Finland and Sweden.